 3. Place this before you explain what’s included, what it does, or how it works.
 Let the problem create urgency.
 Let your offering answer it.

 4. Keep your features and specs—just move them down.
 You’re not deleting information.
-You’re resequencing it so relevance comes first and credibility comes second.
+You’re putting it in the right order so relevance comes first and credibility follows.

 FAQs